RustyTheDalek/races/README.md

 AI group data is saved in the file **`resources/races/aiGroupData.json`**.

 If you want to use the default value for some arguments of the **`/races register`** command, you can type '.' to use the default value for that argument.
 For example, if you type **`/races register .
-4 . . rand 9`**, the race will be a random race using the default buy-in amount (500), 4 laps, the default DNF timeout (120 seconds), no AI drivers allowed and vehicles of class Off-road (9).
+4 . . rand 9`**, the race will be a random race using the default car tier (none), 4 laps, the default DNF timeout (120 seconds), no AI drivers allowed and vehicles of class Off-road (9).
 This is the equivalent of **`/races register 500 4 120 no rand 9`**.

 If you set the number of laps to 2 or more, the start and finish waypoints must be the same.
 Instructions on how to do this are listed above.
 You may only register one race at a time.
 If you want to register a new race, but already registered one, you must unregister your current race first.
 You cannot register a race if you are currently editing waypoints.
 Stop editing first.

 You can unregister your race by typing **`/races unregister`**.
 This will remove your race advertisement from all players.
 This can be done before or after you have started the race.  **IF YOU ALREADY STARTED THE RACE AND THEN UNREGISTER IT, THE RACE WILL BE CANCELED.**

 To join a race, players will need to be close enough to the registration waypoint to be prompted to join.
-The registration waypoint will tell the player if it is an unsaved track or if it is a publicly or privately saved track along with its saved name, who registered the race, the buy-in amount, the number of laps, if AI drivers are allowed and the type of race.
+The registration waypoint will tell the player if it is an unsaved track or if it is a publicly or privately saved track along with its saved name, who registered the race, the cartier, the number of laps, if AI drivers are allowed and the type of race.

 There are seven possible types of race you can join:  1.
 Any vehicle can be used, 2.
 Restricted to a specific vehicle, 3.
 Restricted to a specific vehicle class, 4.
 Vehicles change randomly every lap, 5.
 Vehicles change randomly every lap and racers start in a specified vehicle, 6.
 Vehicles change randomly every lap to one in a specific class, 7.
 Vehicles change randomly every lap to one in a specific class and racers start in a specified vehicle.
-For race types 4, 5, 6 and 7, buy-in amounts will be set to 0 and there will be no payouts.
+For race types 4, 5, 6 and 7.

-Players who want to join the race will need to have enough funds to pay for the buy-in amount.
-All players begin with at least 5000 in their funds.

 If the race is restricted to specific vehicle, its name is shown at the registration waypoint.
 Players will need to be in the restricted vehicle at the registration waypoint in order to join the race.
 Players can spawn the restricted vehicle by typing **`/races spawn [vehicle]`** where [vehicle] is the restricted vehicle name.